 From the outside of the Orquidario, the state of the art building complete with three glass domes is eye catching, and from the inside it is pretty impressive too.
 There is much to catch your eye… More →

-Just outside Malaga, "Finca de la Concepcion" is another magnificent botanical garden.
-There are regular guided tours of the gardens which pass through exotic trees and plants, Roman sculptures… More →
+Just outside Malaga, "La Concepción Jardín Botánico-Historico de Málaga." is a magnificent botanical garden.
+There are regular guided tours of the gardens which pass through exotic trees and… More →

 Most of the famous beautiful gardens in Seville, such as the Reales Alcazares and Patio de Los Naranjos are found in the city itself.

 Málaga, Ronda, La Costa del sol have spectacular gardens.

 In Jaen province there are beautil parks such as Parque del Seminario, Parque de la Alameda de Calvo Sotelo, etc.

 The garden of Villa Onuba, at Fuenteheridos, stands out with its fine examples of Spanish fir and Sequoia.

 In Granada province the most emblematic gardens in Granada are those of the Alhambra and Generalife.

 The diversity of types and styles of gardens in Córdoba and province is the most remarkable in Andalucia.

 In the ancient walled City of Cadiz, the gardens to visit are the Parque Genoves and the Alameda Apodaca, a large avenue laid out with gardens with sections in the romantic style.
 In the oldest… More →

 The main park in Almeria itself is the Parque Nicolas Salmeron, in the city centre.
 It is named after the Almerian politician and philosopher who served (albeit briefly - a month and a half) as… More →